feelsuegood/gpt-assistants-fullstack/README.md

     - (Hint: You can implement this using function calling.)
 - [ ] MeetingGPT: Finalise the Q&A tab by building a chatbot with document retrieval and answering capabilities.
 Use a chain to accurately respond to users' questions based on the meeting transcript.
   - Stuff Chain | ✅ Map-Reduce Chain | Map-Rerank Chain | Refine Chain
+- - Upgrade langchain to langain_community
+- [ ] Improve stock symbol search reliability by replacing or supplementing DuckDuckGo, which can sometimes be unreliable.
+- [ ] Current window link in Home.py is not possible (streamlit doesn't support)
+- [ ] Need to add input function for OpenAI API Key and Alpha Vantage API Key from users for deployed app

 ---